 2. Your wedding ring if you’re married

-There are plenty of us who don’t have our wedding band glued to our fingers 24/7.
-Be warned… if you forget it and you head to a place you frequent enough that the waitstaff knows you and your better half, (or if you’re headed somewhere new and you run into someone that you know) … guess who’s the scum bag when they notice you’re not wearing your wedding ring?
-You got it.
+There are plenty of us who don’t have our wedding band glued to our finger 24/7.
+Be warned… if you forget it and you head to a place you frequent enough that the waitstaff knows you and your better half, (or if you’re headed somewhere new and you run into someone that you know) … it might look a bit odd that you don’t have it on.
 That, and a guy with a wedding band at the bar by himself might not be the norm, but he’s not a creep out trolling.
 Usually.

 3. Your cell phone, but kept in your pocket.